SoftFever/OrcaSlicer/README.markdown

                             (+/-, default: 0)
         --gcode-arcs        Use G2/G3 commands for native arcs (experimental, not supported by all firmwares)
-        --g0                Use G0 commands for retraction (experimenta, not supported by all firmwares)
+        --g0                Use G0 commands for retraction (experimental, not supported by all firmwares)
+        --gcode-comments    Make GCODE verbose by adding comments (default: no)

       Filament options:
         --filament-diameter Diameter in mm of your raw filament (default: 3)